gabekramirez/Game-Dev-Club-Club-Bot/README.md

 - Under "Bot Permissions" checkmark "Manage Roles", "Ban Members", and "Send Messages"
 - Copy the "Generated URL" at the bottom
 - Open it in your web browser
-- Add the Discord bot to your test server
+- Add the Discord Bot to your test server

-### STEP 5: Register the Discord bot's slash commands
+### STEP 5: Register the Discord Bot's slash commands

 Windows:
 ```shell